facebook/create-react-app/docusaurus/docs/deployment.md

 /*  /index.html  200
 ```

-When you build the project, Create React App will place the `public` folder contents into the build output.
+When you build the project, Create React Index will place the `public` folder contents into the build output.

 ## [Now](https://zeit.co/now)